-The adaptations which will be made for a child with SEND will depend on their individual needs and where in the 'graduated response cycle' the child is.
-For a very few children they require a completely personalised timetable with activities and learning tasks which are different from their peers but for the majority of children it may be that simple adaptations suffice in enabling them to make progress.
-In classes where there is a higher level of need there can be a higher ratio of adult support to help children to access their learning.
+A small number of children require a completely personalised timetable/curriculum with activities and learning tasks which are different from their peers but for the majority of children it may be that simple adaptations enable them to make progress.
+In classes where there is a higher level of need there may be a higher ratio of adult support to help children to access their learning and allow teachers to use a more flexible approach.